creativescala/creative-scala/book/src/pages/fractals/exercises.md

 We now have a number of new tools in our toolbox.
 It's time to get some practice putting them all together.

 Here's an example of the familiar chessboard pattern.
 We have used an auxillary parameter to pass along a color that we change at each recursion.
 By changing the hue by a prime number we end up a complex pattern with infrequently repeating colors.
-See @:fref(fractals:chessboard-2) for an example.
+See the image below for an example.

 ```scala mdoc
 def chessboard(count: Int, color: Color): Image =